governify/governify-web/content/quickstart/auditing-agile.md

 The main interaface is accesible from ui.bluejay.*[YourDomain]* The default credentials for this interface is user: admin - password: admin

+<Info>This credentials can be changed in the docker-compose.yaml file.</Info>

 In this interface you should be able to see a list of all the teams you have in your configuration.
 By default, it comes with a predefined example project.

 ![Projects list interface of Governify](../images/auditing_agile/ui-interface.PNG)